-As a child, I sometimes used to have Toad in the Hole for dinner.
-The idea of eating frogs grossed me out.
-However, it just so happens that toad in the hole – essentially just sausages in a giant Yorkshire Pudding – is one of the most delicious things in the world.
+In your childhood, you may have been used to having Toad in the Hole for dinner.
+The idea of eating frogs can be gross.
+However, it just happens that toad in the hole – essentially just sausages in a giant Yorkshire Pudding – is one of the most delicious things in the world.
 Don’t miss out on trying it!

 Fruit, suet and, of course, oodles of custard – Spotted Dick is everyone’s favourite dessert.
 The name probably has something to do with it, too.
 The ‘spots’ are fairly self-evident, whilst the word ‘dick’ is an ancient term for pudding.
 Don’t let the name put you off!
 It’s delicious.

 Believed to have originated at the world-famous Eton College, this delicious dessert is often served at cricket matches.
 It’s just as good around the dinner table, however.
 It’s sweet, fruity and with a bit of crunch that will keep you coming back for more.

 This one sounds a bit gross – and, let’s face it, it probably is – but you can’t know how delicious it is until you actually try it.
 Mucky dripping is a type of gravy made from all the juices left at the bottom of the roasting pan after you’ve cooked a big dinner.
 Just slather it on your meat and don’t think about it.
 You won’t regret it!